 9. ENTRY FEE:

-Entry fee for Divisional Qualifying events will be $70.00 which includes big bass.
-Entry Fee for Divisional Championships will be $140.00, which includes big bass.
-The entry fee for the National Championship is $150.00 and does not include big bass.
-Observers at National Championship will have an option pot of $100.00.
+Entry fee for Divisional Qualifying events will be $70.00, big bass is optional.
+Entry Fee for Divisional Championships will be $140.00, big bass is optional.
+The entry fee for the National Championship is $170.00, big bass is optional.

 10. LATE FEE:

 All mail in entries must be postmarked or called-in to headquarters with a charge card 10 days prior to the scheduled tournament.
-Divisional Qualifying Events and Divisional Championship entries not meeting this deadline will be subject to a $5.00 late fee (see Rule 24 for National Championship Late Fee).
+Divisional Qualifying Events and Divisional Championship entries not meeting this deadline will be subject to a $5.00 late fee.
 All pre-registrations must be sent to the Athens office only, except where noted on schedule.
-New or renewing members signing up at the tournament, active duty military members, life members, visiting directors, assistant director for that division, and 2010 frequent fishermen anglers are not subject to the late fee for Divisional Qualifying Events and Divisional Championship tournaments ONLY.
+New or renewing members signing up at the tournament, active duty military members, life members, visiting directors, assistant director for that division, and 2014 frequent fishermen anglers are not subject to the late fee for Divisional Qualifying Events and Divisional Championship tournaments ONLY.

-b.
-During the official practice and competition, each competitor is required to wear a U.S. Coast Guard approved chest-type life preserver (PFD).
-This preserver must be worn any time the combustion engine is in gear.
-This preserver must be strapped, snapped or zippered securely and maintained in that condition until the combustion engine is no longer in gear.
+a.
+Safe boat conduct and speed limits must be observed at all times by competitors.
+During official practice and competition, competitors must wear a US Coast Guard-approved chest-type life preserver and must be worn at all times while the combustion engine is in gear.
+This life preserver must also be strapped, snapped or zippered securely and maintained in that condition until the combustion engine is no longer in gear.
+Violation of this rule shall be reason for disqualification.
+“Fanny Pack” preservers are not allowed.
+In the event a boat is being towed, all anglers in the towed boat must wear a life preserver.

 13. TACKLE AND EQUIPMENT: